-D. PROGRAM RECRUITMENT AND ORIENTATIONS
+C. PROGRAM RECRUITMENT AND ORIENTATIONS

-Effective recruitment starts with building relationships with community-based organizations, training providers, businesses, and partner organizations like the Community Action Council (CAC) and the Goodwill Employment Center.
-Subrecipient shall continue to optimize relationships with partners currently affiliated with the One-Stop center, including the ESD, Department of Social and Health Services (DSHS), Local Veteran's Employment Representative (LVER), Disabled Veterans' Outreach Program (DVOP) personnel, Columbia Basin College (CBC), Division of Vocational Rehabilitation (DVR), Opportunities Industrialization Center (OIC), Basic Food Employment and Training (BFET), and Labor and Industries (L&I).

 Reaching priority populations (recipients of public assistance, other low-income individuals, individuals who are deficient in basic skills, veterans, and eligible spouses) and achieving performance outcomes begins with effective recruitment.
-Subrecipient shall take WIOA services to the community through a broad-based, targeted outreach effort in English and Spanish.

-Subrecipient shall reach further into the community by utilizing a combination of social media, Flash Alert News, newsletters, flyers, emails, and GovDelivery as outlined in WSCB Branding and Social Media Procedure No. 2019-04.
-Recruitment shall include conducting informational orientations to provide an initial overview of program services and eligibility requirements.
+The following populations have been designated for the workforce as populations with barriers to employment under WIOA- Black, Asian, Native Hawaiian, Compact of Free Association (COFA) nations, Pacific Islander communities, Latinos, LGBTQ communities, expectant persons, and veterans.
+See WIN 0128 Gubernatorial designation of additional populations with barriers to employment under WIOA.
+The Subrecipient shall take WIOA Adult services to priority populations and the community through a broad-based, targeted outreach effort in English and Spanish.
+Community outreach shall include strong referral relationships with WSCB partners, social service agencies, and community-based organizations.
+The Subrecipient shall reach further into the community by utilizing a combination of social media, Flash Alert News, newsletters, flyers, emails, and GovDelivery as outlined in WSCB Branding and Social Media Procedure No. 2019-04.
+Recruitment for adults shall include conducting informational orientations to provide an initial overview of program services and eligibility requirements.
+Additionally, Subrecipient staff shall provide information on apprenticeship programs, self-employment, and initial assessment opportunities.

-E. ELIGIBILITY REQUIREMENTS
+D. ELIGIBILITY DETERMINATION AND PRIORITY REQUIREMENTS